KrLite/Plume-Config/README.md

 ## License

-This template is available under the MIT license.
+This mod is under the MIT license.